-Paella combines a lot of flavours and textures, it is difficult to find what to match it with, white wine is the best ally in this case.
+Paella combines many flavors and textures, it is difficult to find what to pair it with.
+White wine is the best ally in this case.

-The paella, it is a game of texture, an association of surprising taste and very perfumed spices: the complexity is there!
-The rice is melting and voluminous, the meat is dense, the oils, peppers and spices bring the perfumes.
-The wine should therefore be smooth enough to accompany the meat, but it should not be too fragrant as it cannot compete with the aromas of the paella.
-The multiplication of perfumes could indeed almost harm the whole!
+Paella is a game of texture, a surprising combination of tastes and very fragrant spices: the complexity is there!
+The rice is melting and voluminous, the meat is dense, the oils, peppers and spices bring bewitching perfumes.
+The wine must be smooth enough to accompany the meat, but it must not be too perfumed because it cannot compete with the aromas of the paella.
+The multiplication of flavors could almost harm the food-wine agreement!

-The wines which combine all these qualities are very often white wines, the red is really to be avoided, it will always have a palette of aromas too wide and too powerful.
-Rosé wines that are not too fruity can also be served with paella as a substitute for white wine!
+Wines that bring together all these qualities are often white wines, red wines should be avoided, they will always have a wide and powerful palette of aromas.
+Rosé wines that are not too fruity can also accompany paella for a change from white wine!

-You know a lot about the dishes that are cooked, in family, surrounded by several cooks and in a frying pan size XXL?
-Not us, and this is what makes the charm of this dish, which symbolizes conviviality, sharing, and whose so particular taste never disappoints.
-Its name is singing, its origin leaves no doubt: the south is there!
-Spain is in our plates, we wonder now with which wine to accompany it ?
+Do you know a lot of dishes that are cooked with the family, surrounded by several cooks and in an XXL size pan?
+We don't, and that's what makes the charm of this dish, which symbolizes conviviality, sharing, and whose very particular taste never disappoints.
+Its name is singing, its origin does not leave any doubt: the south is there!
+Spain is in our plates, we no longer wonder with which wine to accompany it...

 10€ offered from 60€ purchase with the code: BONPLATBONVIN